austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 One practical use of protocols is to define flexible parent-child relationships.

-For example, the `UITableView` class in Cocoa implements a list-style UI widget (a *table view*) consisting of some number of rows, called *cells*.
+For example, the `UITableView` class in Cocoa implements a list-style UI widget (a [*table view*][link-tableview]) consisting of some number of rows, called *cells*.
 The table view needs some way to figure out how many rows it should display, exactly what cell it should display for a given row, what to do when a given row is tapped, and so forth.
 For now, let's just worry about how the table view knows how many rows to display.

 If we were inventing `UITableView`, one way we might solve this problem is by defining a `UITableViewDataSource` class with the method `numberOfRows() -> Int`.
 The table view would then have a `dataSource` property of type `UITableViewDataSource`: